 examples include; receiving additional scholarship awards, becoming an

-RA or ATM.
+RA or ATM, or a change in enrollment.
 When a revision is made,

 we will notify you.
 Revised Awards supersede all previous awards.